pauljbernard/SWEAgent/README.md

 ## ⚙️ Configuration

 opendeepwiki uses environment variables for configuration.
-Create a `.env` file in the project root (you can copy `.env.example`).
+Create a `.env` file in the project root.

 **Required:**